RSS

 On a personal level, the best option is just to eradicate all of your credit card debt as quickly as possible, and stop paying interest that way.

-3. Amber Yount
+Amber Yount says

 I agree.
 It’s irresponsible to not pay a debt you OWE just because the rate that you AGREED to is high.
 If it is high now, it was high when you got the card.
 Should have that about the rate while you were spending the money.

-4. Ingvar
+Ingvar says

 It’s scary.
 My son is in college and they give him credit cards.
 He is diligent enough, but just looking at my sorted credit past I hope he do as I say and not as I did. (and do).